hamsinisuresh/hamsinisuresh.github.io/_pages/about.md

 I completed my PhD in Engineering at the University of Cambridge under the guidance of [Vikram Deshpande](https://www.eng.cam.ac.uk/profiles/vsd20), supported by the Commonwealth Scholarship.
 Prior to that, I earned a dual degree (BTech (Honors), MTech) in Mechanical Engineering from IIT Madras.

-I study how mechanical and gene regulatory cues shape cell identity, and how to reprogram them to restore function in disease.
+I study how mechanical and gene regulatory cues shape cell identity, and how to exploit them to restore function in disease.